 Over 300 Livingston Parish teachers didn't report to work on day of planned 'sick out' protest

-Teachers have voiced their concerns about the district’s reopening procedures and virtual learning model and planned a day of action on Wednesday, Sept.
-23, deemed a "sick out," the Livingston Federation of Teachers spokesperson Heather Cushman announced Monday.
+The teachers will return to the classroom on Thursday.
+They said the decision to call in was a hard one.

-The school system says only 85-100 of those teachers did not report to work in protest, as the number is determined by those who did not find a substitute to take their place, Livingston School System spokesperson Delia Taylor says.
+“We decided to come together today to stand up for the kids, and we want the parents to know we didn’t leave our students at school today easily.
+We all fought last night with ourselves, 'do I do this, do I not do this?'
+And we decided in the end that if we’re going to make a change we have to be seen, we have to be heard,” Cobb said.

-The union is reporting that over 300 teachers did not report to work on the day of the planned protest, but most, over 200, were able to find a substitute and were not included in those who were "protesting."
+The union is reporting that over 300 teachers did not report to work on the day of the planned protest, but most, over 200, were able to find a substitute.
+Teachers who were able to find a fill in were not included in the school system's 85-100 count of teachers that did not show up for work Wednesday as they were considered to be "protesting."

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.